 Customers need to make sure dedicated hubs can link up with the right peripheral devices, and also make decisions over which devices work for their home based on which assistant and ecosystem they're already embedded in.

 It's the equivalent of not being able to shift between a games console to play the same game, or being trapped into a music streaming platform because of your built-up library.

-The smart home is a friendlier battlefield than those areas, though, which is why these companies have gathered around the table and decided to make the whole system easier for both manufacturers and consumers.
+The smart home is a friendlier battlefield than those areas, though, which is why these companies have decided to make the whole system easier for both manufacturers and consumers.

 The goal of Matter, then, is to be an interoperability protocol with standard data models that ensure smart home devices can work across different ecosystems.
 So, an Amazon Echo Show display should hypothetically be able to work as seamlessly with a Google Nest doorbell as it does with its own Ring offerings, for example.

 What will happen to Zigbee, Z-Wave and Thread?

 If you've never realised it before, your existing smart home devices are all connected via the current dominating forces - Zigbee and Z-Wave.
 This pair, along with plenty of other, smaller radio protocols, as well as Bluetooth, won't just suddenly stop connecting your devices now that Matter is emerging.

 However, given Zigbee Alliance's role in Matter's creation - and, by proxy, the Zigbee wireless standard - it's very likely it continues to develop alongside, create a pathway to Matter and perhaps even merge at some stage.